jv-amorim/Blockchain/README.md

 - [.NET Core](https://docs.microsoft.com/en-us/dotnet/core/install/) - .NET Core is an open-source, general-purpose development framework for building cross-platform apps.
 - [NBitcoin](https://github.com/MetacoSA/NBitcoin) - NBitcoin is the most complete Bitcoin library for the .NET platform.
 - [QBitNinja.Client](https://www.nuget.org/packages/QBitNinja.Client/) - QBit Ninja is an open source web service API to query the blockchain and for tracking wallets.

+## How to Contribute

+To contribute with this project:

+- Do a fork of this repository;
+- Create a branch with your feature: `git checkout -b my-feature`;
+- Commit your changes: `git commit -m 'feat: 'My feature details'`.
+- Push the commits to your branch `git push origin my-feature`.

+After the merge of your pull request has been made, you can delete your branch.

+## Notes

+- You can read my personal notes about this project in this [link](https://gist.github.com/JV-Amorim/9869a9ff89e0f5b69def6fd80adb2f09).
+- The classes located in the Learning namespace can be used just creating a new instance in the Main function.
+Example: `new Learning.BitcoinAddress();` .
+These classes are like notes to consult when needed.

 ## License